MailTape/MailTape-v1/_posts/2016-12-18-The-Holydrug-Couple.md

 track4_link: 'https://soundcloud.com/sacredbones/the-holydrug-couple-concorde'
 track7_title: Mick Jenkins - Drowning feat.
 BadBadNotGood
 ---
-<p id="introduction">This morning,</p>we will explore a large variety of psychedelic territories with our guests The Holydgrug Couple.
-This Chilean duo straight from Santiago whose primary vocation is to make you hover as high as the Andean peaks of their native Chile
+<p id="introduction">This morning,we will explore a large variety of psychedelic territories with our guests The Holydgrug Couple.
+This Chilean duo straight from Santiago whose primary vocation is to make you hover as high as the Andean peaks of their native Chile</p>

 osmique, onirique et savoureusement psychédélique